Comment settings

 Who can see comments?

-Fans who have yet to join your Patreon will not see the comment section of public posts until they join.
+Fans who have not yet joined your Patreon will not see the comment section on public posts until they do.

 Disabling comments